By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 large egg, lightly beaten

-• 2 tsp Cajun seasoning blend (smoked paprika, cayenne, garlic powder, oregano, thyme)
+• 2 tsp Cajun seasoning (smoked paprika, cayenne, garlic powder, oregano, thyme)

 • 1 tsp Dijon mustard